This is a legacy post that has been given a facelift. Content is the same but has been edited for clarity and readability. Enjoy!

 Then I reached the third page and saw number 8.
 See for yourself.

 How the hell is this a hack?
 It’s been a few years since I’ve had bangs, but washing my whole head would be easier, quicker (drying might take longer, but still!), and result in less mess.
-Suuure, wash your hair in the sink – the same way the ladies in skincare commercials wash their face at the sink, splashing water everywhere like a Magikarp?
+Suuure, wash your hair in the sink, they say.
+It’s easy, they say.
+Is it effortless the same way the ladies in skincare commercials wash their face at the sink, splashing water everywhere like a damn Magikarp?

 Really – precisely how is this a hack?
 It’s inconvenient, and sure – front and center will look fresh and clean, but if the remainder of your hair is visibly dirty or oily, washing just the bangs isn’t going to make you look well-groomed.
 If anything, it will highlight the discrepancy between condition of your bangs and the rest of your hair.

 My advice?
 Disregard these quack Diply hairstyling hacks.
 Get some dry shampoo, use it this way, and win at hair laziness.
 Don’t push it, though; dry shampoo is a tool, not a miracle worker.